anx-ckreuzberger/tree-grid-directive/README.md

 tree-grid-directive
 ===================

+This is a fork of the original [tree-grid-directive](https://github.com/khan4019/tree-grid-directive) by [khan4019](https://github.com/khan4019/).

+We improved performance by using one time binding for some icons, and did some layout fixes that work for us (but maybe not for you).
+Below you can find the "old" readme.

+# Old Readme (not touched)

 A grid to display data in tree structure by using Angular and Bootstrap.

 ### It's open source (MIT license)